-Pristine Awareness: Foundation for Buddhist Practice is a non-sectarian organisation dedicated to supporting individuals to engage in meaningful practice.
+Pristine Awareness: Foundation for Buddhist Practice is a Buddhist organization dedicated to supporting individuals to engage in meaningful practice.
+We follow the "pith instruction" tradition or style of practice, which focuses on simplicity, adaptability and embedding practice in daily life.
+We are especially dedicated to putting into practice and sharing the pith instructions of Kyabje Togden Amtrin, which are perfectly suited to modern life.
 We welcome people from all backgrounds, whether beginners or advanced practitioners, and value diversity in all its forms.
-Pristine Awareness encourages and supports spiritual autonomy, curiosity, and creative and critical thinking.
+At Pristine Awareness we encourage and support spiritual autonomy, curiosity, and creative and critical thinking.
 We consider personal ingenuity to be an integral part of each individual's spiritual practice.
 Our core mission is to provide a simple and clear path to profound wisdom and compassion applicable to people of all cultures.

-At Pristine Awareness we focus on the essential Buddhist practices that lead to direct experience of one's true nature rather than on complex visualizations or mantra recitation.
+At Pristine Awareness we focus on the essential Buddhist practices that lead to direct experience of one's true nature rather than on complex rituals, visualizations or mantra recitation.
 We offer an opportunity to understand and directly experience that true nature through simple meditation and awareness practice.
-We are non-sectarian in our approach, however we draw heavily from the wealth of teachings of Tibetan Buddhism.
-The meditation and other spiritualpractices we offer are unique, with an emphasis on simplicity and adaptability to modern life.
+Our primary focus is the awakening of joy, love, compassion and evenness.
+We are non-sectarian in our approach.
+We draw from the wealth of teachings of the early sutras (Sutrayana), Chan and Zen (Mahayana) and Tibetan Buddhism (Vajrayana, Mahamudra and Dzogchen).
+That being said, we are particularly inspired by the deep simplicity of Early Buddhism, Chan, Zen and Dzogchen.
+The meditation and other spiritual practices we offer are unique, with an emphasis on simplicity and adaptability to modern life.
 We specialize in tailoring practice for people facing challenges such as disability, chronic illness and mental health issues.
-You can learn more about our unique practices by clicking the orange button below.

 It is Buddhist practice not study that is the swift path to freedom from the misery of negative emotions and the cycle of suffering.
 Oftentimes study becomes an ornament of the ego and just another worldly pursuit.
 A basic understanding of the Buddhist fundamentals is all we need in terms of study.
 After that our focus should be on practice, especially if we truly wish to be free and help others to be free as well.